Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Preliminaries

-The analysis of the paper is based on the following fundamental lemma of the variational inequality optimality condition (details can be found in, e.g., \cite{beck2017first}). \begin{lemma} Let ${\cal X} \subset \Re^n$ be a nonempty closed convex set, $\theta(x)$ and $f(x)$ be convex functions.
-If $f(x)$ is differentiable on an open set which contains ${\cal X}$ and the solution set of the convex minimization problem $\min\{\theta(x)+f(x) \; | \; x\in \mathcal{X} \}$ is nonempty, then we have
+Similar to our previous work such as \cite{he2016convergence,he20121}, the analysis of this work will be conducted in the variational inequality (VI) context.
+Let us first recall a basic lemma regarding the VI optimality condition, whose proof is elementary and can be found in, e.g., \cite{beck2017first}. \begin{lemma} Let $\theta:\Re^n\rightarrow\Re$ and $f:\Re^n\rightarrow\Re$ be convex functions, and let ${\cal X} \subset \Re^n$ be a closed convex set.
+If $f$ is differentiable on an open set which contains ${\cal X}$ and the solution set of the optimization problem $\min\{\theta(x)+f(x) \; | \; x\in \mathcal{X} \}$ is nonempty, then we have

 if and only if

 \end{lemma}